For Sufferers Of Hamstring, Quad, Groin, Calf, and Glute Strains...

 It’s instantly downloadable, so you get “No Muscle Strains” right away to begin fixing your muscle strain problem without having to wait for it to arrive in the post.

-In addition, for a “double” limited time, I’d also like to offer you a one-shot Email Consultation Question (if you qualify).
-My full “Training Troubleshoot” consultation is $179 (it’s a complete dive into your training history, injury history, training plan, challenges and goals - it's not available to everyone).
+In addition, for a limited time, I’d also like to offer you a one-shot Email Consultation Question (this offer may not be available for much longer).
+My full “Training Troubleshoot” consultation is $250 (it’s a complete dive into your training history, injury history, training plan, challenges and goals - it's not available to everyone).

 Your free email consultation question is an opportunity to check you're on the right track or seek clarification on a specific point.
 You may have one or two specific questions after going through "No Muscle Strains" and “No Muscle Strains 2.0”.
 This gives you the opportunity to ask those questions and get my input.

-As for “double” limited time – as I’ve only recently added “No Muscle Strains” 2.0, it may bring up some questions that I haven’t been asked before, so I want to hear what new questions it brings up (there aren’t many questions I haven’t heard when it comes to muscle strains).
+As I’ve only recently added “No Muscle Strains” 2.0, it may bring up some questions that I haven’t been asked before, so I want to hear what new questions it brings up (there aren’t many questions I haven’t heard when it comes to muscle strains).
 Once I hear what new questions come up, the free email consultation bonus disappears.
-That’s the first of the “double” limited time.

-Well, when working with elite athletes, I delved into aspects of human behaviour and discovered that to get people to do what is good for them (I believe “No Muscle Strains” will be good for you), they need a push with a deadline.
-Even elite athletes, who you think would always be highly motivated, need hard and fast deadlines so they don’t procrastinate on what they need to do.
-As you can see below, the clock is ticking.
-There’s a hard and fast deadline in place.
-Jump to it, if you don’t want to miss out on your free email consultation.
+When working with elite athletes, I delved into aspects of human behaviour and discovered that to get people to do what is good for them (I believe “No Muscle Strains” may be good for you), they need a push.
+Even elite athletes, who you think would always be highly motivated, need a push so they don’t procrastinate on what they need to do.
+Anyway, I'm getting close to pulling the pin on offering this bonus email consultation so best jump to it, if you don’t want to miss out.

-Don't wait because leg muscle strains certainly become harder to fix the longer you wait.
+Don't wait because leg muscle strains certainly become harder to fix the longer you suffer with them.

-Here’s a recap of what you get if you act now:
+Here’s a recap of what you get today:

 Sorry there’s no “Steak Knives” on offer, but as steak is muscle, if you don’t fix yours, you may want a steak knife to cut out your problem muscle (apologies for my corny sense of humour).
 Save yourself from that pain and get started with “No Muscle Strains” today.